makpolidoru/myAdvantageAssignment/README.md

 given [5, 50, 56] it returns "56550" (56 + 5 + 50)
 given 420, 42, 423] it returns "42423420" (42 + 423 + 420)*

 **main method contained in CombineLargestNumberLauncher.java file.
-Run  CombineLargestNumberLauncher.java to launch. ** **for ConcateTest.java to run, a JUnit library is needed.
-For the sake of the performed test, JUnit 5 was used.(the aforemntionned examples were used as test cases in ConcateTest/java).**
+Run  CombineLargestNumberLauncher.java to launch.**
+**for ConcateTest.java to run, a JUnit library is needed.
+For the sake of the performed test, JUnit 5 was used.(Note: The aforemntionned examples were used as test cases in ConcateTest/java).**

 **FYI: IDE used was Eclipse Oxygen.**